-On 7/4/2025, the U.S. Congress and the President passed a 2025 budget bill, named the One Big Beautiful Bill Act (OBBBA).
+On 7/4/2025 the U.S. Congress and the President passed a 2025 budget bill, named the One Big Beautiful Bill Act (OBBBA).
 Included in the Bill were advanced investment incentives for business investments, by allowing for more aggressive depreciation of capital outlays for buildings, factories, and research & development.

 Gross domestic product (GDP) refers to the monetary measure of the market value of all final goods and services produced within a country's borders within a specific time period.
 Real GDP is adjusted for the impact of inflation.
 GDP numbers are compiled by the Bureau of Economic Analysis (BEA), a division within the U.S. Department of Commerce.
 Quarterly GDP is reported as a percentage change from the prior quarter, annualized.
 The BEA also reports data as a year-over-year percentage change from the same period one year prior.
 The most recent GDP report can be found at www.bea.gov.
 The BEA report includes U.S. Personal Consumption Expenditures (PCE) is an indicator of the growth in consumer spending and measures the value of goods and services purchased by persons who reside in the U.S. It is reported monthly by the Bureau of Economic Analysis.
 Business investment is measured through non-residential fixed investment (NRFI).
-In the first quarter 2025 final GDP report released 6/26/25 inflation adjusted GDP was \$23.5 trillion (T).
-PCE spending was \$16.3T (69%) and NRFI was \$3.6T (15%).
+In the second.gov advance estimate GDP report released 7/30/25 inflation adjusted (against a 2017 base) GDP was \$23.7 trillion (T), +3.0% sequentially at an annualized rate.
+PCE spending was \$16.4T (69%) and NRFI was \$3.6T (15%).
+Annualized nominal GDP, which makes no inflation adjustment, was \$30.3T.
+An economic "soft landing" is not an official term.
+We define a soft landing as an economic slowdown over two-to four quarters, that remains positive, but is below a normalized real GDP growth potential near 2.5% annually.